datahaven-net/recotra/README.md

 You can provide the same service as a "Bitcoin ATM" with far lower capital costs.
 It is also much easier to keep in operation than an ATM.

-Link to Video showing use of this software coming here soon:
+Link to Video showing use of this software coming here soon

 Regulators classify this under VASP - Virtual Asset Service Provider